hanya/pyuno3ext/README.md

 PyUNO uses custom import function to import UNO values in uno.py.
 It has some problems when other module uses the same way.
 Import hook is introduced by importlib module on Python 3.1.
 We should use it to import UNO values.

+On Python 2.7 extension, importlib is not used because of limited support of the module.
+It still uses import hack but it supports module import and other new importable values.

 hasModule(), getModuleElementNames() and importValue() methods have been introduced to get required information about UNO modules in pyuno.